shaahinfaezi/Discord-DingDong/README.md

 }

-**#3** :Open the bot's folder and go through this path "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug\Resources" and open the config.json file,edit or open  the config file and set the following:
+**#3** :  Open the bot's folder and go through this path "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug\Resources" then edit or open the config.json file and set the following:

 * Token : Bot's Token Which which you can find in [Discord Developers Page](https://discord.com/developers/applications).

 * Cmd Prefix : Command prefix for the bot(The default prefix is ".").

 * Client ID : Bot's ID which you can also find in [Discord Developers Page](https://discord.com/developers/applications).